 After trying the purifier, it seemed as if those 3 operational modes corresponded to low, medium, and high respectively.

-I used a great little sound level meter to measure volume levels.
+I used a No products found. to measure volume levels.
 I tested the volume levels at 1 meter (3.28 ft) from the purifier.

 I was impressed with that, as originally I thought the 3 main modes would be much worse in terms of noise.
 It’s a pleasant surprise to use it and not even notice it’s running!